redintro/hexbike/README.md

 - git@github.com:redintro/hexbike.git

 ## Maven
-The build has been configured to create the application and use docker-compose to start up and tear down first tear down containers with the latest code:
+The build has been configured to create the application and use docker-compose to start up and tear down the containers with the latest code:
 - To build: `mvn clean install`

 To run via maven: